MOON-BOI-STUDIOS/MBU-SOLANA/README.md

-# For HYPERDRIVE submission please go to the game-dev branch! :)
+# For RENAISSANCE submission please go to the game-dev branch! :)